DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Act III Summary.md

 The first, a plea from Urwin Martikov, asks the players to travel to the Wizard of Wines winery to the west in order to investigate a mysterious wine shortage in [[Arc J - The Stolen Gem]].

-The second, a letter from Strahd von Zarovich himself, invites the players to dine at Castle Ravenloft with him and his court on the night of the new moon in six days’ time in [[Arc O - Dinner with the Devil]].
+The second, a letter from Strahd von Zarovich himself, invites the players to dine at Castle Ravenloft with him and his court on the night before the new moon in [[Arc O - Dinner with the Devil]].

 Should the players accept the Martikovs’ mission in [[Arc J - The Stolen Gem]], they gain two companions for the journey: Muriel Vinshaw, a **wereraven** agent of the Keepers of the Feather; and Ireena Kolyana, who asks to join the players permanently in the fight against Strahd.
 The players must rescue the winery from the Forest Folk **druids** who have conquered it and, once they have done so, retrieve an enchanted gem from Yester Hill to the south before the Wizard of Wines falls to destruction.